NicholasPilotto/cleanify/README.md

 Here is where ```Cleanify``` comes to help us!

 ## Contributing
-if you want to contribute to this project, please read [CODE_OF_CONDUCT](https://github.com/NicholasPilotto/cleanify/blob/develop/CODE_OF_CONDUCT.md) file.
+if you want to contribute to this project, please read [CODE_OF_CONDUCT](https://github.com/NicholasPilotto/cleanify/blob/develop/CODE_OF_CONDUCT.md) and [CONTRIBUTING](https://github.com/NicholasPilotto/cleanify/blob/develop/CONTRIBUTING.md) file.